-From the north end of the parking area, head north, passing the boat basin to the right and the Kearney House to the left.
+From the north end of the parking area, head north, passing the boat basin on the right and the Kearney House on the left.
 The house, which dates back to the 1700s, is open most weekend and holiday afternoons from May to October.
 It contains historical artifacts and exhibits on the history of the park, and is well worth a visit.

 Past the Kearney House, cross a wooden bridge and bear left, following the white blazes of the Shore Trail.
 You'll pass a stone monument with a plaque commemorating the landing of the British troops here in 1776 and proceed uphill on the Old Closter Dock Road, paved with cobblestones.
 This road, which dates back to 1761, was used for many years to access the Closter Landing, where boats took freight and passengers across the river to New York.
 (Interestingly, the information on the plaque is incorrect in two respects: the British troops crossed the river on November 20, 1776 - not November 18th, and they actually landed at Huyler's Landing, a mile and a half to the south!
 These errors are pointed out in an adjacent sign).

 At the top of the climb, continue ahead on the white-blazed trail, as the orange-blazed Closter Dock Trail (the continuation of the Old Closter Dock Road) leaves to the left.
 The trail now levels off and continues along a pleasant, shaded woods road.
-Although the trail closely parallels the river, there is dense vegetation between the trail and the river, and only occasionally do glimpses of the river appear.
-Soon, you'll notice stone steps climbing the hillside to the left.
+Although the trail closely parallels the river, there is dense vegetation between the trail and the river, and (when there are leaves on the trees) only occasionally do glimpses of the river appear.
+Soon, you'll notice stone steps climbing the hillside on the left.
 These steps lead to a bunker once used by the park to store dynamite.
 Just beyond, you'll cross a stone bridge, with a waterfall to the left.

-A short distance beyond, you'll pass an open area to the right.
-Here, several paths and stone steps lead downhill to the remnants of Cape Flyaway, a small fisherman's hamlet in the nineteenth and early twentieth centuries.
+A short distance beyond, by a large fallen tree, a side trail heads downhill on stone steps to a rocky beach -- the site of Cape Flyaway, a small fisherman's hamlet in the nineteenth and early twentieth centuries.